 - 1 cup buttermilk

-- In a bowl combine flour, baking powder, baking soda, salt and cinnamon.
-Stir to combine and lay to one side.
-Line muffin tin with liners and grease with baking spray.
-Lay to one side.
+- In a bowl, whisk together the flour, baking powder, baking soda, salt and cinnamon.
+Set aside.
+Line a 12-count muffin pan with liners and grease with baking spray.
+Set aside.
 Preheat oven to 400 degrees Fahrenheit.

-- In the bowl of a stand mixer (or using a bowl with a hand mixer), cream butter with sugar until combined and fluffy, 1 to 2 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), cream butter with brown sugar until combined and fluffy, 1 to 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).

-- Add eggs (one at a time) to butter mixture, blending until just combined.
+- Reduce speed and add eggs (one at a time) to butter mixture, blending until just combined.

-- To mixer, add both extracts and orange zest and blend about 30 seconds.
+- Add both extracts and orange zest and blend about 30 seconds.

-- Alternating between flour mixture and buttermilk (in two additions) add to mixer.
-Add chocolate chips and blend until just combined.
+- Add chocolate chips and blend until just combined.
 FOLD in cranberries with a spatula.

 - Top each muffin with a few extra chocolate chips.